Innoactive/Creator/.Documentation/articles/innoactive-creator/step-inspector.md

 [![Change description of a step](../images/step-inspector/change-description.gif "How to change the description of a step.")](../images/step-inspector/change-description.gif)

-## Add Behaviors
+## Add and Remove Behaviors

 To add a behavior, click on the `Add Behavior` button in the Step Inspector.
+To remove one, click on the `X` button in the upper right corner of it.

 > Learn more about the [default behaviors](default-behaviors.md).

 [![Add a behavior to a step](../images/step-inspector/add-behavior.gif "How to add a behavior to a step.")](../images/step-inspector/add-behavior.gif)

-## Add Conditions
+## Add and Remove Conditions

 To add a condition, find the transition you want to add it to in the Step Inspector, and click on the `Add Condition` button.
+To remove a condition, click on the `X` button in the upper right corner of it.

 > Learn more about the [default conditions](default-conditions.md).

 [![Add a condition to a step](../images/step-inspector/add-condition.gif "How to add a condition to a step.")](../images/step-inspector/add-condition.gif)

-## Add Transitions
+## Add and Remove Transitions

 To add a transition in the Step Inspector, click on the `Add Transition` button.
 It will point to the end of the chapter by default.
 To choose another destination, see [the article about Workflow Editor](workflow-editor.md#add-transitions).

-Make sure that every step has at least one transition.
-Otherwise, the training course will not proceed past that step.
+You can remove a transition by clicking on the `X` button in the upper right corner of it.

 [![Add a transition to a step](../images/step-inspector/add-transition.gif "How to add a transition to a step.")](../images/step-inspector/add-transition.gif)